 The curriculum of the Kanakuk Institute is designed to benefit any student desiring a deeper knowledge of the Word of God.
-From seminary graduates to those with limited exposure to the Bible, our students gain understanding in not only what they believe, but why they believe it and how to defend it.
+From seminary graduates to those with limited exposure to the Bible, Institute students gain understanding in what they believe, why they believe it, and how they can defend the truth.

-KI’s curriculum begins with understanding the big picture of biblical context and history and ends with articulating specifics of Theology.
-The KI year consists of two semesters with differing intensives.
-In the Fall Semester we focus on the Old Testament and Bible Overview, and in the Spring we focus on the New Testament and Theology.
-Throughout, students are challenged to continually return to their individual Vision Statement to grasp how what they are learning factors into God’s call for the future.
+The curriculum begins with understanding the big picture of biblical history and ends with articulating specifics of theology.
+The Kanakuk Institute year consists of two semesters with differing intensives.
+In the Fall Semester we focus on the Old Testament and Bible Overview, and in the Spring Semester we focus on the New Testament and Systematic Theology.
+Students are challenged throughout the year to return to their individual Vision Statement to see how what they are learning factors into God’s call on their lives for the future.

 We have integrated several key projects to help our students think critically about biblical history, truth, and “real life.”